talatops/AWSSET/README.md

 ## 📝 **Overview**

-AWS Chatbot is a comprehensive, AI-powered platform that transforms how you interact with Amazon Web Services.
+AWSSET is a comprehensive, AI-powered platform that transforms how you interact with Amazon Web Services.
 Say goodbye to complex console navigation and hello to natural language AWS management.
-With real-time WebSocket connections, intelligent cost optimization, and advanced security monitoring, this chatbot makes AWS accessible to everyone.
+With real-time WebSocket connections, intelligent cost optimization, and advanced security monitoring, AWSSET makes AWS accessible to everyone.

-### 🎯 **Why AWS Chatbot?**
+### 🎯 **Why AWSSET?**

 - **🗣️ Natural Language Interface**: Manage AWS resources using plain English
 - **⚡ Real-time Updates**: Live data streaming via WebSocket connections